 Recreation & Campground Information

 NID provides outstanding outdoor recreational opportunities at district reservoirs in the foothills and mountains of the Northern Sierra.
+These facilities are owned and operated by Nevada Irrigation District.

 Camping, fishing, swimming, sunning, boating, water skiing, sailing, kayaking and other activities are popular at both Rollins and Scotts Flat reservoirs in the Sierra foothills.
 Day use parks, campgrounds and beaches are operated by the district and in some cases by private operators under contract with NID.